dibattista/di-battista-barbara-public/README.md

 ## Project Description

 My portfolio website showcases my projects and skills as a developer.
-It includes an About Me text, a list of my projects with descriptions and links, and a contact form for potential clients or collaborators.
+It includes a text about me, a list of my projects with descriptions and links, and a contact form for potential clients or collaborators.

 The website was built using Flask, a Python 3 micro-framework, and Bootstrap 5, a front-end component library.
 The code is hosted on GitHub and deployed to OVH.